abdolence/firestore-rs/README.md

 - Dynamic documents: `FirestoreDb::serialize_map_to_doc()`, `FirestoreDb::serialize_to_doc()` and
   `FirestoreDb::deserialize_doc_to()`, used together with the fluent `.document(...)` builders

-If you hit something with no fluent equivalent, please open an issue: that is a gap we would rather close than reopen the low level API for.

 ## Querying

 The library supports rich querying API with filters, ordering, pagination, etc.